MAPSuio/spring-challenge18/bookshelf/README.md

 He has given you [this file](./input), which contains a list of each book's thickness in centimetres as an integer.
 Professor Ompsci has assured you that none of his books are too large to fit on a single shelf.
-Moreover, he plans to put all the books and shelves in a particular order.
-You must therefore assume that if book `X` comes before book `Y` in the file, one of the following must hold:
+Moreover, he plans to put all the books and shelves in a particular order given by the file.
+You must therefore assume that if book `X` comes right before book `Y` in the file, one of the following must hold:

-1. `X` is the book before `Y` on the same shelf.
+1. `X` is the book right before `Y` on the same shelf.
 2. `X` is the last book on a shelf, and `Y` is the first book on the next shelf.

 Can you help the professor calculate how many shelves he will need, if he